-Scotiapride’s Acadian Jig is expecting her first litter in July of 2022.
+Scotiapride’s Acadian Jig had her first litter in July of 2022.
+She had two boys and two girls.
 She was bred to Blueridge Mountain Ranger owned by Scotiapride Kennels in Yarmouth, NS.
 Ranger was bred by Gwen Kinney-Casale, Blue Ridge Tollers in Virginia.

 Both dogs have been health tested – see health info page for more information.